 Co-working with smart meter, the MDMS can remotely troubleshoot energy problem for its user.

+The power grid company regularly provides users with detailed energy consumption analysis reports based on the collected data, and guides users to use electricity scientifically and rationally.

 5.2.5 Existing features partly or fully covering the use case functionality